 Even working with these differences, stretching your baby to 2 hours rather than 3, seems a big improvement from every 30 minutes.

-Just because you follow a feeding or sleep schedule, does not mean you shouldn’t be flexible and adaptable.
+Just because you follow a newborn breastfeeding schedule, does not mean you shouldn’t be flexible and adaptable.
 This is where schedules can get a lot of bad rap.

 (Note: crying is a late hunger cue so don’t wait until baby is crying).